Introduction to the Canberra Mental Health Forum

 How can you get involved?

-We meet on the second Tuesday of the month from February to November at 2.30pm in Room 3 at the Cook Community Hub, Templeton Street, Cook, ACT.
+We meet on the second Tuesday of the month from February to November in Room 3 at the Cook Community Hub, Templeton Street, Cook, ACT or by Zoom.

 Those eligible for U3A are welcome to join!
 Additionally we are keen to hear from others who may be interested in our online forum.